 - Rinsing or irrigating the skin and eyes

 - Breathing support, including a tube through the mouth into the windpipe (trachea)

 - Medications to reverse the effects of the poison

 - Take your medicines as directed by your doctor.
 Don't take extra medicine or take it more often than prescribed.

 Tell your doctor and pharmacist about all the medicines you take.

-Emergency Management of Poisoning.
+Emergency management of poisoning.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, PA: Saunders Elsevier; 2007:chap 2.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 2.

-Kelig K. General Approach to the Poisoned Patient.
+Kelig K. General approach to the poisoned patient.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Mosby Elsevier; 2012:chap 147.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 147.

 Rezaiyan R. Poisonings.
-In: Tschudy MM, Arcara KM.
+In: Tschudy MM, Arcara KM, eds.
 Johns Hopkins: The Harriet Lane Handbook.
 19th ed.
 Philadephia, PA: Mosby Elsevier; 2011:chap 2.

 Update Date 4/10/2014